Table of Contents

 4. Brush your teeth twice a day:

 This may seem like a no-brainer.
-However, the benefits of brushing at least twice a day cannot be talked about enough.
+However, the benefits of brushing at least twice daily cannot be discussed enough.
 While brushing and flossing, particular attention should be paid to where the tooth enters the gum.
 Also, don’t forget about the bacteria on your tongue, which creates a byproduct that causes your breath to stink.
 To make your whole mouth as clean as possible, brush your tongue with a toothbrush or use a tongue scraper.

 5. Chew Fennel Seeds:

-Fennel and anise seeds have been used for breath freshening since the beginning of time.
+Fennel and anise seeds have been used for breath freshening since the beginning.
 Roasted fennel seeds are still used in India as “mukhwas” or after-dinner breath fresheners.
 They have a sweet flavor and are rich in aromatic essential oils that freshen the breath.
 The benefits of Chewing fennel seeds are enormous, which include help with digestion, flatulence, and acid reflux control.

 6. Eat Plain, Low-fat Yoghurt:

 Lactobacillus, a good bacteria found in yogurt, may help fight bad breath by battling harmful bacteria in your intestines.
-According to one study, 80 percent of participants had less bad breath after eating yogurt for six weeks (10).
+According to one study, 80 percent of participants had less lousy breath after eating yogurt for six weeks (10).
 So today, make that switch to plain, low-fat yogurt.
-A single serving of plain, low-fat yogurt will make a huge difference.
+A single serving of simple, low-fat yogurt will make a huge difference.

 7. Use Alcohol-free Mouth Wash:

 It is true that mouthwash kills bacteria in your mouth and makes your breath fresher.
-However, it is essential to pick an alcohol-free mouthwash that won’t dry out your mouth at the same time.
-Also, look for a product that contains both chlorine dioxide (sodium chloride) and zinc compounds, as these destroy the volatile sulfur compounds that cause bad breath.
+However, picking an alcohol-free mouthwash that won’t dry out your mouth simultaneously is essential.
+Also, look for a product containing chlorine dioxide (sodium chloride) and zinc compounds, which destroy the volatile sulfur compounds that cause bad breath.

 If you’d instead make your mouthwash, here are some recipes to get you started.
 Add 1 cup warm water + 2 teaspoons baking soda.
 Swish around in your mouth for 30 seconds before spitting out.